awsdocs/amazon-ec2-user-guide/doc_source/resize-ebs-backed-instance.md

 1. In the **Change instance type** dialog box, do the following:

    1. From **Instance type**, select the instance type that you want\.
 If the instance type that you want does not appear in the list, then it is not compatible with the configuration of your instance \(for example, because of virtualization type\)\.
-For more information, see [Compatibility for resizing instances](resize-limitations.md)\.
+For more information, see [Compatibility for changing the instance type](resize-limitations.md)\.

    1. \(Optional\) If the instance type that you selected supports EBS–optimization, select **EBS\-optimized** to enable EBS–optimization or deselect **EBS\-optimized** to disable EBS–optimization\.
 If the instance type that you selected is EBS–optimized by default, **EBS\-optimized** is selected and you can't deselect it\.